 Figure 2.
-Global emissions of carbon dioxide from fossil fuel burning (in billions of tonnes of carbon) up to 2016 and as projected to 2100.
-The red curves refer to various 'business as usual' assumptions and the blue curves are those that would lead to the global temperature remaining below 2°C. 9
+Global emissions of carbon dioxide from fossil fuel burning (in billions of tonnes of carbon) up to 1990 and as projected to 2100 under World Energy Council scenarios14.
+The A and B curves refer to various 'business as usual' assumptions and Curve C is the 'ecologically driven scenario' that would lead to stabilization of carbon dioxide concentration at about 450 ppm.